If you have a full time job and you want to make money blogging, you may be wondering if that’s even possible.

 So, the answer is yes – it is possible to make money blogging and work full time.

 I’d like to call myself a pro at making money blogging while holding down a full time job.
-I’ve been doing it for three years, and I love it.
+I did it for over 3 years.